hackoregon/data-science-pet-containers/README.md

         http://0.0.0.0:8888/?token=865963175cdf86fd8fb6c98a6ef880803cb9f1ef6cf10960
     ```

-That link is where you want to point your browser.
-Or you can just
-browse to `localhost:8888` and paste the token when it asks for it.
+Browse to `localhost:8888` and copy/paste the token when the server asks
+for it.

-The Jupyter “New Terminal” works, but the terminal is coming up in `sh`
+The Jupyter “New Terminal” works, but the terminal comes up in `sh`
 instead of `bash`.
 So if you use the terminal, type
-`bash; source activate base` to get a `bash` prompt.
+`bash; source activate jupyter` to get a `bash` prompt.

 ### RStudio

 This service is based on the `rocker/rstudio` image from Docker Hub:
 <https://hub.docker.com/r/rocker/rstudio/>.
 All of the command line
-tools from the `postgis` image except `osm2pgsql` and `osm2pgrouting`
+tools from the `postgis` image are available.
-are available.

 Browse to `localhost:8787`.
 The user name and password are both
 `rstudio`. ***Note that if you’re using Firefox, you’ll have to adjust a